-[article as originally published in The Clyde Fitch Report, September 16, 2016.]
+[Original published in The Clyde Fitch Report, September 16, 2016.]
 It is fashionable to debate the importance of cultural criticism.
-For better or for worse, this debate questions […]
+For better or for worse, this debate questions what criticism […]

 It is fashionable to debate the importance of cultural criticism.
 For better or for worse, this debate questions what criticism is, further questions who is and is not a “critic,” challenges us to imagine what the audience for criticism should be, and further challenges us to think about proper critical comportment.